printer130/notes/src/content/boxes/Ambassador.md

 En la línea 109: Encontramos un archivo de configuración de la base de datos <i>grafana</i>, sin embargo no conocemos la ruta absoluta así que lo googleamos.

-Yo lo encontre <Anchor src='https://stackoverflow.com/questions/65860003/physical-location-of-grafana-dashboards'>aquí</Anchor>:
+Yo lo encontre <a targeT='_blank' href='https://stackoverflow.com/questions/65860003/physical-location-of-grafana-dashboards'>aquí</a>:

 The default folder of the dashboard is /var/lib/grafana.
 If you navigate to the folder, you will find a file name grafana.db.